swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 rle3 = rleConcat rle1 rle2   //=> true
 ```

-We've got our "add" function now, so we can define a property that uses it to check that an RLE implementation is structure preserving.
+We've got our RLE "concat" function now, so we can define a property that checks that a RLE implementation preserves string concatenation.

 ```fsharp {src=#propStructurePreserving}
 let propConcat (impl:RleImpl) (str1,str2) =